HOW FUNCTIONAL MEDICINE CAN SUPPORT MENTAL HEALTH

-Past psychological trauma, if not effectively processed, can affect the physical body by causing an overstimulation of various parts of the brain responsible for metabolism, cognition, fear and stress responses.
+Past psychological trauma, if not effectively processed, can affect the physical body by causing overstimulation of various parts of the brain responsible for metabolism, cognition, fear, and stress responses.

 Trauma can cause you to become more fearful and keep your mind and body in a constantly stressed state - this is called a sympathetic dominance state or 'flight/fight/freeze'.

-I often advocate my patients to utilize meditation exercises, talk therapy, EFT or other interventions to assist in the healing process.
+I advocate for my patients to utilize meditation exercises, talk therapy, EFT, or, ideally, Spring Forest Qigong to assist in the healing process.

-Many of my patients, especially those with long-term chronic illness suffer from complex PSTD (post-traumatic stress disorder) and notice beneficial improvements in their physical and mental health with proper support.
+Many of my patients, especially those with long-term chronic illnesses suffer from complex PSTD (post-traumatic stress disorder) and notice beneficial improvements in their physical and mental health with proper support.

 Psychological trauma has been shown to impact the expression of various genes which scientists believe is partly why people with a history of abuse have increased health problems in adulthood.